-- Mitt Romney's health plan for his state cost the state nothing and is still working for the state after he is gone.
+- Mitt Romney's health plan for his state cost the state nothing and is still working for the state after he left.

-Obama's plan for health has the same intent, but costs too much.
+- Obama's plan for health had the same intent but costs too much.

 - Mitt knows how to build consensus.

 - Obama knows how to burn bridges with the Affordable Health Act.